gottacatchenall/VirtualEcologyLab.jl/README.md

 A **state** is set of **measurements** that describes an ecological system.

 - `SingletonState`: A measurement corresponding to a single species at a single location and time.
-(For 1D measurements, a scalar) `MetapopulationState`: A measurement corresponding to a single species across spatial locations.
-(For 1D measurements, a vector) `MetacommunityState`: (For 1D measurements, a matrix)
+(For 1D measurements, a scalar)
+- `MetapopulationState`: A measurement corresponding to a single species across spatial locations.
+(For 1D measurements, a vector)
+- `CommunityState`: A measurement corresponding to a set of species in one location (For 1D measurements, a vector)
+- `MetacommunityState`: A measurement corresponding to a set of species across spatial locations (For 1D measurements, a matrix)

 States of different types of measurements can be combined to create